CBorowski-dev/docs-operaton-org/content/update/minor/711-to-712/tomcat.md

 ## Update Cockpit, Tasklist, and Admin

-The following steps are required to update the Camunda web applications Cockpit, Tasklist, and Admin on a Tomcat instance:
+The following steps are required to update the Operaton web applications Cockpit, Tasklist, and Admin on a Tomcat instance:

 1. Undeploy an existing web application with a name like `camunda-webapp`
-2. Download the Camunda web application archive from our [Artifact Repository][artifact-repository-webapp].
+2. Download the Operaton web application archive from our [Artifact Repository][artifact-repository-webapp].
 Alternatively, switch to the private repository for the enterprise version (credentials from license required).
 Choose the correct version named `$PLATFORM_VERSION/camunda-webapp-tomcat-$PLATFORM_VERSION.war`.
 3. Deploy the web application archive to your Tomcat instance.

 [update-guide]: {{< ref "/update/minor/711-to-712/_index.md" >}}